gareba/TotalLifeProject/README.md

 Hello there!
 Welcome to my Take Home Project!

-Due to time constraints I was only able to implement the specifications for Part 1.
+Due to time constraints I was only able to implement some of the specifications for Part 1, and I was unable to test those specifications as well as I would have liked.
 However, I do have some experience with front end development in similar contexts to this that I am more than happy to discuss during my review.

 flaskWork.py is the main file for the server, and I have extracted various helper functions to other Python files in this repo.
 Dependencies: python, sqlite3, requests